 The College Opportunity Fund is how the State of Colorado subsidizes higher education for in-state students, and is not a form of financial aid.
 The COF subsidy is applied to your tuition, if you are classified as a resident for tuition purposes and if you apply for and authorize the use of the stipend.
 For more information, visit Information Central or go to www.college-assist.org.

 The Colorado Community College System procedure allows a student to receive a tuition refund only when courses are dropped by the census date.
 In truly severe circumstances such as a natural disaster, serious medical condition or death of an immediate family member, ACC may consider tuition credit.
 Failing to drop by the deadline does not release a student from financial responsibility and is not an extenuating circumstance.
-For more information, contact Student Affairs at 303.797.5668 and/or fill out the appropriate extenuating circumstances form(s).
+For more information, contact Student Life at 303.797.5668 and/or fill out the appropriate extenuating circumstances form(s).